Kamilla Rytter Juhl

-Kamilla Rytter Juhl (born 23 November 1983) is a retired Danish badminton player.
+Kamilla Rytter Juhl (born 23 November 1983) is a Danish retired badminton player.
 Juhl is an Olympic silver medalist, World Championship gold medalist and seven times European champion as well.

 Career

 Rytter Juhl played as a left-handed doubles specialist.

 Juhl enjoyed a successful mixed doubles career with Thomas Laybourn, winning the 2009 BWF World Championships and two European titles in 2006 and 2010.
 The pair also won the BWF World Superseries Finals in 2008, and won a total of two Superseries titles.

 After Laybourn's retirement, Rytter Juhl played mixed doubles with Mads Pieler Kolding, and the pair came runner-up in the 2014 European Championships, losing out to their Danish teammates Christinna Pedersen and Joachim Fischer Nielsen in the final.

 In the women's doubles, Juhl initially partnered with Lena Frier Kristiansen, and the pair reached 8th on the world rankings, won a bronze and a gold medal at the European Championships, and reached the World Superseries Finals in 2009.

 From 2010 to 2018, Rytter Juhl was paired with Christinna Pedersen.
 While both athletes also focussed on competing with their respective partners in mixed doubles, in 2016 Juhl changed to competing exclusively in women's doubles.
 The pair won a silver medal at the 2015 World Championships, and a bronze medal at the 2013 Guangzhou World Championship and at the 2017 BWF World Championships.
 Rytter Juhl and Pedersen won a total of four European women's doubles titles, one World Superseries Final and five Superseries titles, and had a career highest world ranking of 2nd.
 Having won seven European titles in total, Rytter Juhl is the most successful Danish player in European Championship history.
 The pair also won a silver medal at the 2016 Rio Olympics and, in doing so, became the first Europeans to ever compete in an Olympic women's doubles final.

 Rytter Juhl represented Skovshoved in the Danish Badminton League and lives in Copenhagen, where she trained with the national team.
 Off the badminton court, Rytter Juhl has a degree in Sport Management.

 She announced her retirement in July 2018, due to her being pregnant, and officially announced her retirement from the BWF World Tour in March 2019 together with Pedersen.
 The duo journey in badminton will continue in the national tournament.